 - Online and Blended Courses - Sacred Heart University's Online Learning is an Internet-based teaching/learning experience.
 The University uses Blackboard as its electronic delivery and learning platform.
 Blackboard is a web-based system which provides a user-friendly interface with simple point-and-click access to course content, collaborative workspaces and online resource centers.
 Online courses may be either totally available online, or blend classroom and online learning.
 In the case of Blended courses, these courses usually hold a number of the meetings in the classroom and additional meetings or assignments are organized online.
-Courses are generally identified by their location: Blended Fairfield, Blended Cambridge, Blended Oakview and Blended Stamford.
+Courses are generally identified by their location: Blended Fairfield, Blended Center for Healthcare Education, Blended Oakview and Blended Stamford.
 For more information about online learning and how to get started click here.

 - Full-time Undergraduate students may take only one (1) online course per semester.
 Special permission is required to take a second online course from the Dean or his/her delegate.

 - Part-time students may take some or all of their courses if available online during a given semester.
 Some courses are open to part-time students only.